 WAYS TO WORK WITH ANNIE

 Trauma-informed therapy for driven women healing relational trauma.
+Licensed in 9 states.

 Trauma-informed coaching for ambitious women navigating leadership and burnout.

 Annie’s signature course for relational trauma recovery.
+Work at your own pace.

 The Sunday conversation you wished you’d had years earlier.
+23,000+ subscribers.

 Annie Wright, LMFT

-LMFT · Relational Trauma Specialist · W.W.
+LMFT #95719 · Relational Trauma Specialist · W.W.
 Norton Author

 Helping ambitious women finally feel as good as their résumé looks.

-Annie Wright is a licensed psychotherapist (LMFT #95719) and trauma-informed executive coach with over 15,000 clinical hours.
-She works with driven, ambitious women -- including Silicon Valley leaders, physicians, and entrepreneurs -- in repairing the psychological foundations beneath their impressive lives.
+As a licensed psychotherapist (LMFT #95719), trauma-informed executive coach, and relational trauma specialist with over 15,000 clinical hours, she guides ambitious women — including Silicon Valley leaders, physicians, and entrepreneurs — in repairing the psychological foundations beneath their impressive lives.
 Annie is the founder and former CEO of Evergreen Counseling, a multimillion-dollar trauma-informed therapy center she built, scaled, and successfully exited.
 A regular contributor to Psychology Today, her expert commentary has appeared in Forbes, Business Insider, Inc., NBC, and The Information.
 She is currently writing her first book with W.W.
 Norton.